asiurob/puppeteer-test/README.md

 ## Typescript installation
 You need to install ( if you do no have ) Typescript.
-Run `npm i typescript --save`
+Run `npm install typescript --save-dev`

 ## Installing dependencies
 To install dependencies, Run `npm i`